Kwannnnn/DiamondCaveGame/docs/git-guidelines.md

 #### 1.1.2.
 Problem Backlogs

-Problem backlogs represent known issues/bugs with the existing code base.
+Problem backlogs represent known issues/bugs with the existing codebase.
 The format for those backlogs is:

 ```text